rose-collectionservices/collection-services-manual/09-PRESERVATION/readme.md

 * Disbind material in three-ring binders or spiral bound booklets that are causing damage or are difficult to folder.
 Pages that have been stored in three ring binders often stick together over time.
 Very carefully separate these pages.
 If they will not easily separate, consult the Rose Library manuscript preservation liaison.
 * Sleeve torn documents in mylar and flag significantly damaged documents for further conservation treatment.
 A significantly damaged document is torn in half or still at risk even after it has been sleeved.
 * Sleeve old or torn photographs in polyester photograph sleeves.
 Do not sleeve all photographs as a matter of course.
-* Enter information about audiovisual materials into the [Audiovisual Inventory Update Form](https://emory.sharepoint.com/:w:/r/sites/EUVRoseLibrary/Shared%20Documents/Audiovisual%20Materials/Audiovisual%20documentation_administrative/Link%20to%20the%20Audiovisual%20Inventory%20Update.docx?d=w1cf2158bab644c5aa833b6c668e29299&csf=1&web=1&e=61NS3E) to be considered for digitization, noting if there are commercial recordings.

-Do not attempt to mend documents with pressure sensitive tape, even tape marketed as "archival."
+* Do **not** attempt to mend documents with pressure sensitive tape, even tape marketed as "archival."

+For questions about possible preservation needs in a collection, consult the Rose Library Preservation Liaison.

 **Moldy material:**

-When you encounter moldy materials while processing or accessioning, segregate the damaged items from the rest of the collection.
-Consult with the Rose Library Preservation Liaison to determine how to treat the items.
+When you encounter moldy materials while processing or accessioning:
+* Segregate the damaged items from the rest of the collection.
+* Consult with the Rose Library Preservation Liaison to determine how to treat the items.
 Very minor mold presence may be treated with a microfiber cloth.
 More signifcant damage will need to be treated by professional conservators.
 Depending on the volume of damaged material, we may need to outsource the treatment.
-Small amounts of material can more easily be handled by the Emory Libraries Conservation Lab.
+Small amounts of material can more easily be handled by the Emory Libraries conservation lab.
 On average, we should expect treatment to take one month per linear foot if the material is being treated by Emory conservators.
-Add the moldy items/box information to the [conservation list](https://emory.sharepoint.com/:x:/r/sites/EUVRoseLibrary/Shared%20Documents/Cataloging%20and%20Collection%20Processing/Preservation/Rose%20Library%20Conservation%20(non-exhibit)/MARBL_Conservation_List.xlsx?d=w481f92f98d334d7a9224cf3d97af184c&csf=1&web=1&e=3J99CG).
-Moldy materials awaiting treatment by Preservation staff should be stored in a separate box affixed with this [label](https://emory.sharepoint.com/:w:/s/EUVRoseLibrary/Eehvcn_molpJsIzuBOZTRY0BgOTSxpOaPlu_JiyR6Op0SA?e=klZV7u).
+* Add the moldy items/box information to the [conservation list](https://emory.sharepoint.com/:x:/r/sites/EUVRoseLibrary/Shared%20Documents/Cataloging%20and%20Collection%20Processing/Preservation/Rose%20Library%20Conservation%20(non-exhibit)/MARBL_Conservation_List.xlsx?d=w481f92f98d334d7a9224cf3d97af184c&csf=1&web=1&e=3J99CG).
+* Moldy items awaiting treatment for mold should be stored in a separate box with an ["awaiting treatment for mold" label](https://emory.sharepoint.com/:w:/s/EUVRoseLibrary/Eehvcn_molpJsIzuBOZTRY0BgOTSxpOaPlu_JiyR6Op0SA?e=AyfQP4), printed on **bright pink paper**.
+Items may also be placed in plastic bags.
+Items awaiting treatment for mold **cannot be sent to the LSC.**

+When contaminated materials return from being treated:
+* The Preservation Liaison will follow the instructions in [9.2.1](#921-manuscript-and-archival-material) for items that have been returned from conservation.
-When contaminated materials return from being treated, complete processing but keep the moldy material physically segregated.
+* The archivist will complete processing but keep the moldy material physically segregated.
 Materials that have been treated by a vendor may need additional time to off-gas.
+Create a new box for the previously moldy items.
+* Add the archival objects to ArchivesSpace.
+In manage top containers, add the box's barcode, container profile, and location.
-Physically add the items to a new box(es) at the end of the collection and describe them intellectually in the finding aid.
-Label the outside of the box(es) with "Mold Alert" labels according to instructions in  [6.6.2 Boxing collections](/06-LOCAL%20PRACTICE#662-boxing-collections).
+* Label the outside of the box(es) with a [mold notice label](https://emory.sharepoint.com/:w:/s/EUVRoseLibrary/EQ2ks6eu6e1GjHr1Cpv4_9QBgir9FIB9IuIerb3-88_uNg?e=zEHwq9) according to the instructions in  [6.6.2 Boxing collections](/06-LOCAL%20PRACTICE#662-boxing-collections).

-When processing is complete, shelve the box(es) on the ranges designated for housing moldy materials (11-245-A-C) and update the shelf list to indicate the additional location.
-Untreated moldy materials cannot be sent to the LSC per Rose [policy](https://emory.sharepoint.com/:w:/r/sites/EUVRoseLibrary/Shared%20Documents/Cataloging%20and%20Collection%20Processing/Stacks%20Management/Rose-LSC_Policy_Criteria.docx?d=web794d841d474991b44387ec87b59741&csf=1&web=1&e=TCWM37).
-However, moldy materials that have received conservation treatment can be sent to the LSC following discussions between Rose staff, library conservation staff, and LSC staff in 2021.

-For questions about possible preservation needs in a collection, consult the Rose Library Preservation Liaison.
+* It is highly preferred to send items that have been treated for mold to the LSC following treatment.

 ## 9.2 Sending Collection Material to the Conservation Lab